Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 And that's probably what they're trying to do with keeping on raising this, right?

-It's called single payer socialized medicine.
+It's called single-payer socialized medicine.

 Right.

-That's you get that fully implemented, you have total control over the population.
+You have total control over the population.

 This is going to require a full-on effort of the Republican Party to repeal as much of this.

-And it's getting harder as time goes on, as as this settles in, as the tentacles of Obamacare dig deep into the fabric of society.
+And it's getting harder as time goes on, as this settles in, as the tentacles of Obamacare dig deep into the fabric of society, it's going to get harder and harder and harder once these benefits start pouring out, the subsidies to yank it away from people.

 Supposedly we're grandfathered in.

-So how's that working out for you?
+How's that working out for you?

-Well, uh, I get to keep the doctors that I have now, of course, I guess, is what that means.
+Well, I get to keep the doctors that I have now, of course, I guess, is what that means.

 So that's why I don't want to go on the website and do all that garbage.

-So but it says in my paper here, it says this amount may also reflect a new age category you moved into.
+So, but it says in my paper here, it says this amount may also reflect a new age category you moved into.

 What's the new age category that I moved into?